krispouille/reportlab-wrapper/README.md

   color='#e6eeee'
 )

-# start page applying a layout "lastCover"
+# start page with a background color and no padding
 pdf.page(color='#336391',left=0,right=0,top=0,bottom=0)

 # save and close document